 Please refer to the article on how to manage queues and reports.

-In addition, UseResponse provides comprehensive analytic abilities to measure team performance and keep an eye on workload overview.
+In addition, UseResponse provides comprehensive analytic abilities to measure team performance and keep an eye on the workload overview.

 6. Tools for Ticket Processing and Teamwork